QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/agile-scrum/index.md

 * **In-progress** (`En cours`): working on it
 * **Done** (`Terminé/Fini`): done

-Your goal is to move all of your cards in **Done**.
-You should add on each card the person that will do the task.
+Your goal is to move all of your cards to **Done**.
+You should add to each card the name of the person who will do the task.

 ![Source: scrum.org](_images/SprintBacklog.png)